-As outlined in the company's Supplier Code of Conduct and part of Incap's support and respect for human rights, and to address issues related to human trafficking, forced labor, compulsory labor, and child labor, Incap is also committed to ensuring that its products and processes do not contain conflict minerals, as defined in the EU Conflict Minerals Regulation and Section 1502 of the US Dodd-Frank Act on conflict minerals.
+activities aimed at managing actual and potential impacts.
+Incap may As outlined in the company's Supplier Code of Conduct and part of be informed about such perspectives for example via supplier audits, Incap's support and respect for human rights, and to address issues supplier self-assessment procedures or via whistleblowing system. related to human trafficking, forced labor, compulsory labor, and child labor, Incap is also committed to ensuring that its products and Incap engages with value chain workers directly, for example in case of processes do not contain conflict minerals, as defined in the EU Conflict supplier audits and supplier self-assessments.
+The engagement may also occur indirectly, for instance if the information is publicly disclosed Minerals Regulation and Section 1502 of the US Dodd-Frank Act on in media or in official channels of the value chain representative.
+The conflict minerals.
 Incap does not directly source conflict minerals for its products.
-Therefore, Incap relies on the information provided by the company's suppliers.
-Based on Incap's Supplier Code of Conduct requirements as well as Incap's Policy on Conflict Minerals, Incap expects that the components and the materials provided by its suppliers do not include conflict minerals.
+Therefore, Incap relies on the information provided by engagement may also occur through credible proxies - for example, in the company's suppliers.
+Based on Incap's Supplier Code of Conduct case of reported cases in whistleblowing system. requirements as well as Incap's Policy on Conflict Minerals, Incap expects The frequency of engaging with value chain workers varies between that the components and the materials provided by its suppliers do not different units and may be outside Incap's control. include conflict minerals.